-- At least 40% of board seats and at least one senior board position (Chair, CEO, CFO or SID) held by a woman, and at least one board seat held by someone from an ethnic minority background. - Where companies have not made these disclosures and we do not find there to be a reasonable explanation, we will consider opposing the Chair of the Nomination Committee.
+- At least 40% of board seats and at least one senior board position (Chair, CEO, CFO or SID) held by a woman, and at least one board seat held by someone from an ethnic minority background. - Where companies have not made these disclosures and we do not find there to be a reasonable explanation, we will consider opposing the appointment of the Chair of the Nomination Committee.

-We will consider voting against the Chair of the Nomination Committee when there is no adequate explanation of divergence from the listing rules' expectations.
-Equally, we will consider opposing the Chair of the Nomination Committee when the Executive Committee (and its direct reports) has materially less than 30% (FTSE 100) or 25% (FTSE 250) female representation.
+We will consider voting against the appointment of the Chair of the Nomination Committee when there is no adequate explanation of divergence from the listing rules' expectations.
+Equally, we will consider opposing the appointment of the Chair of the Nomination Committee when the Executive Committee (and its direct reports) has materially less than 30% (FTSE 100) or 25% (FTSE 250) female representation.

-We will consider voting against the re-election of all members of the Nomination Committee where insufficient progress is made against board diversity and targets and where no credible plan exists to achieve this.
+We will consider voting against the appointment of all members of the Nomination Committee where insufficient progress is made against board diversity and targets and where no credible plan exists to achieve this.